nosidewen/docker-uuu/README.md

 # Use docker-machine scp to copy release files from local machine to your new Docker Machine Host so these files can later be mounted into container
 # https://docs.docker.com/machine/reference/scp/
+# NOTE: You will need to provide the location of your release files to copy
 docker-machine scp -r [YOUR_RELEASE_FILES_DIR] virtualbox-docker-host:/tmp/vm-release-files/

-# set newly-created docker-machine as "active" for docker cli
+# set the newly-created docker-machine "virtualbox-docker-host" as "active" for the docker cli to use as host during this shell session
 eval $(docker-machine env virtualbox-docker-host)

 # run container with UUU command